 \section{Abstract}

-Rerandomization discards undesired treatment assignments to ensure covariate balance in randomized experiments.
-However, rerandomization based on acceptance-rejection sampling is computationally inefficient, especially when numerous independent assignments are required to perform randomization-based statistical inference.
-Existing acceleration methods are suboptimal and are not applicable in structured experiments, including stratified experiments and experiments with clusters.
-Based on metaheuristics in combinatorial optimization, we propose a novel variable neighborhood searching rerandomization(VNSRR) method to draw balanced assignments in various experiments efficiently.
-We derive the unbiasedness and a lower bound for the variance reduction of the treatment effect estimator under VNSRR.
-Simulation studies and a real data example indicate that our method maintains the appealing statistical properties of rerandomization and can sample thousands of treatment assignments within seconds, even in cases where existing methods require an hour to complete the task.
+Randomized experiments are a crucial tool for causal inference in many different fields.
+Rerandomization addresses any covariate imbalance in such experiments by resampling treatment assignments until certain balance criteria are satisfied.
+However, rerandomization based on na\"ive acceptance-rejection sampling is computationally inefficient, especially when numerous independent assignments are required to perform randomization-based statistical inference.
+Existing acceleration methods are suboptimal and not applicable in structured experiments, including stratified and clustered experiments.
+Based on metaheuristics in integer programming, we propose BRAIN --- a novel computationally-lightweight methodology that ensures covariate balance in randomized experiments while significantly accelerating the computation.
+Our BRAIN method provides unbiased treatment effect estimators with reduced variance compared to complete randomization, preserving the desirable statistical properties of traditional rerandomization.
+Simulation studies and a real data example demonstrate the benefits of our method in fast sampling while retaining the appealing statistical guarantees.